johnhainline/sclr/README.md

 1. Delete all local Kubernetes pods, including MySQL, etc.
    - `kubectl delete pvc mysql-pv-claim; kubectl delete all -l app=sclr`
    - Note DOUBLE CHECK EVERYTHING IS DOWN.
 On error things may keep running, costing money.

+## Benchmarks
+We are using the ScalaMeter benchmarking framework.
+See [ScalaMeter](http://scalameter.github.io/)